wfdewith/cldaproxy/README.md

 a single domain.

-In contrast, `cldaproxy` uses the `TPROXY` target and an alternative routing table that redirects all traffic to the loopback interface.
+In contrast, `cldaproxy` uses the `TPROXY` target and an alternative routing table that redirects all CLDAP traffic (that is: UDP on port 389) to the loopback interface.
 This causes all packets to arrive with their original destination IP address and port intact.
 The original destination can be retrieved through ancillary data (see `recvmsg(3)`).

 When `cldaproxy` receives a packet, it will retrieve its original destination and then set up a TCP connection to this destination and forward the packet